Family: 15-Year-Old Boy Dies Trying To Rescue Best Friend Day Before Set To Graduate Middle School

 Police recovered their bodies several hours later.

-Authorities have not released their names, but relatives at the scene said one of the boys was Quadir Beverly, 15, who was supposed to graduate from middle school on Thursday.
+The boys were identified as 15-year-old Quadir Beverly, who was supposed to graduate from middle school on Thursday, and 14-year-old Mekhi Massaquoi.

 “He’s the type of kid who takes care of his brothers and sisters,” Annette Lawrence, Quadir’s grandmother, said.
 “He has one brother he’s really close to who is blind and he takes them out and watches them play.
 He’s that type of person that cares for people.
 So when he seen his best friend fall in, he would be the type that would jump in thinking he could save him.”